YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 Incompatible with: -FILE, -JNLFILE and -REGION

-The following sections describe the action qualifiers of the MUPIP SET command exclusive of the details related to journaling and replication, which are described in Chapter 6: “YottaDB Journaling” and Chapter 7: “Database Replication”.
+The following sections describe the action qualifiers of the MUPIP SET command exclusive of the details related to journaling and replication, which are described in `Chapter 6: “YottaDB Journaling” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_ and `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.
 All of these qualifiers are incompatible with the -JNLFILE and -REPLICATION qualifiers.

 **-ACCESSMETHOD**